Subletting Switzerland: How a fair shared room price is calculated

 Starting point: 8.5-room apartment in Aarau

-- Main rent for the entire apartment: approximately CHF 5,000 per month (incl. utilities)
+- Main rent for the entire apartment: approximately CHF 5,000 per month (gross rent = net rent + utility advance)

 - Total furnishing: approximately CHF 35,000 (acquisition cost)